 Tennessee Nurse Practitioner Scope of Practice

 NPs in many states have full practice authority and enjoy relative autonomy in treating patients, working to the full extent of their training and credentialing.
-In the state of Tennessee, NPs continue to work under restricted practice conditions and may be treated as mid-level providers who require physician supervision throughout their careers.
+In the state of Tennessee, nurse practitioner scope of practice is limited.
+NPs continue to work under restricted practice conditions and may be treated as mid-level providers who require physician supervision throughout their careers.

 Tennessee NPs are required to have supervising physicians visit their clinical sites every 30 days.
 This can be a challenge for health care clinics in more rural regions of the state.
 According to the American Association of Nurse Practitioners, Tennessee’s practice and licensure laws restrict the ability for NPs to engage in at least one element of NP practice: